 - LabVIEW basics

 - LabVIEW improvement

 The service is composed of two engineers and one engineering assistant.

 - Jérémie Sanchez R&D engineer

 - Sambath Saranga engineering assistant

-- Yannic Simon R&D engineer
+- Yannic Simon R&D engineer, leader of the department

 The department also takes on many interns (BUT or engineering school level).